peadargrant/cloud_technologies/ca2/ca2_spec.md

 # Aim

 You will analyze a reasonably complex system that you are familiar with (e.g. your final year project) and identify how all/some of it can be deployed on the cloud.
-For the portions that can be deployed, you will design the system in CloudFormation.
+For some of the portions that can be deployed, you will implement parts in CloudFormation.

 # Deliverables